begumscakir/Java101/README.md

 # Flight Booking System
 * You can create flights with details,
 * search for a flight based on location, date, class preference and available seats
-* and book a flight using personal information.
+* book a flight using personal information.

 I used the reference below.